Facts About Chicago: 20 Amazing and Interesting Facts

 Embed from Getty Images

-Students adore Chicago’s amazing good restaurant scene beyond all else.
+Students living in accommodations in Chicago adore Chicago’s amazing good restaurant scene beyond all else.
 Chicago is known for its deep-dish pizza and street-style hotdogs, but it’s a city with so much more to offer.
 There is enough diversity to satisfy each taste bud, from street food to upscale dining with A-list chefs.
 You might be surprised to learn that Chicago is home to 23 restaurants with Michelin stars!
 Several student-friendly locations are BOKA group restaurants.

 Curious about the city of Chicago?
 Check out the Top 5 Places to Visit in Chicago